Puzzling World: Psychic challenge

 The operators of Puzzling World have for many years offered a monetary prize for anybody who can prove they have psychic powers; potential winners need to use their powers to locate a specific item located somewhere on the Puzzling World site.
 When the challenge began the prize was originally $50,000 NZD, for which any participant was required to find two halves of a promissory note which had been hidden within 5 km of the building.
 This was then reduced to a radius of 200 m, and finally in 2006, when the prize was doubled to $100,000 NZD, 100 m.
-Any 'psychic' participant is required to pay $1000 to take part (apparently to ensure no time wasters).
+Any 'psychic' participant is required to pay $1000 to take part.
 For this they may sit in a room for 30 minutes with Stuart Landsborough seated behind a screen and ask questions while he visualises responses.
 The participant then has an hour to find the notes.
 To date the prize has not been claimed, although seven "professional" psychics have attempted the challenge, including a diviner and a man who prayed to locate them but failed to come back with an answer.
 In July 2022, the challenge officially ended.